America the Beautiful

 Is it any good?

+The images in this stunning book are beautiful, powerful, and inspiring.
 Illustrator Chris Gall is the great-great-grandnephew of poet Katharine Lee Bates and grew up with her original lyrics hanging on his wall.
 A talented illustrator, he used digitized hand engravings to create boldly colored images of American life, history, and symbols.
-The Statue of Liberty and Sacagawea, the WWII Tuskegee Airmen and the rescue workers raising the flag on Sept.
-11, 2001, a young couple working on their family farm -- the images are beautiful, powerful, and inspiring.
+Some of the images include the Statue of Liberty and Sacagawea, the WWII Tuskegee Airmen and the rescue workers raising the flag on Sept.
+11, 2001, and a young couple working on their family farm.

 While designed in children's picture book form, this book can be shared by the entire family.